Bring Your Own Device (BYOD)

 Q: What if I have recently bought a laptop which does not meet the recommended specifications?

-Hagley College recommends a Windows 10 device with the recommended specifications below.
+Hagley College recommends a Windows 10 device with the specifications below.
 However, Hagley College also recognises the financial cost of a new device.
 If you have purchased a device in the last 18 months or so which does not meet the recommended specifications (such as a Chromebook) you should still be able to carry out the majority of web-based tasks.
 Thus, until your child settles at school, they may use a Chromebook as their BYOD laptop.

 Q: Why can’t my child use a smartphone as their primary device?

-A: While smartphones are great as a communication tool, for browsing apps, and are wonderful for taking photos or videos, their small screen and tiny keyboard size means their usefulness is limited as a tool for quality learning in a classroom setting.
-While screens usually offer a balance of usability and portability, small screen devices such as cell phones, iPad Minis or similar are not suitable as a primary BYOD device.
+A: While smartphones are great as a communication tool, for browsing apps, and are wonderful for taking photos or videos, their small screen and keyboard means their usefulness is limited as a tool for quality learning in a classroom setting.
+Small screen devices such as cell phones, iPad Minis or similar are not suitable as a primary BYOD device.

 Q: How will the laptops be used in the classroom?

 A: Student laptops will be used to enhance learning opportunities in class.
 A laptop can support many positive learning opportunities such as individualised learning, increased opportunities to communicate and create, and enables teachers to provide faster feedback to students.
 Students will need to access the internet, and internet access will be safe using the Hagley College system.
 This involves close monitoring and filtering.
 Different teachers and different learning areas will use technology in various ways.
 There will be a mixture of face-to-face and laptop-based teaching and learning approaches used.

 Q: Will I need to have internet access at home?